stravid87/Layer8/README.md

 5) Run  `$node ServiceProvider.mjs`
 6) Navigate to localhost:3000
 7) Check out the poems anonymously
-8) Login, choose and identity (at this time you will have to choose a randomly generated <adjective + animal> identity provided)
+8) Login, choose an identity (at this time you will have to choose a randomly generated <adjective + animal> identity provided)
 9) Use the crypto poems site to browse poems without exposing to the service provider who you really are, rather only your chosen identity.
+Note: User "ravster" is hard coded.
+You can, however, add your own user name / id.

 ## With Absolute Paths
 If the browser is unable to locate the various resources, update the following paths to absolutes: